matbyte-com/vyhub-documentation/docs/guide/legal.md

-legitimate request for deletion or revoke consent for data processing, your data will be deleted, unless we have other legally permissible reasons for storing your personal data (e.g. retention periods under tax law or commercial law); in the the latter case, the deletion will take place after these reasons have ceased to exist.
+legitimate request for deletion or revoke consent for data processing, your data will be deleted, unless we have other legally permissible reasons for storing your personal data (e.g. retention periods under tax law or commercial law); in the latter case, the deletion will take place after these reasons have ceased to exist.
 <h3 class="display-h4">Registration</h3>
 You need to register with us to use our products.
 We save your personal login details (e.g. email, password) within the registration process.